-· Presentation Title #2: Building a long-term safety net: developing a clinical decision support tool to improve care of migrant farmworkers in Florida during the COVID-19 pandemic
+Building a long-term safety net: developing a clinical decision support tool to improve care of migrant farmworkers in Florida during the COVID-19 pandemic

-ABSTRACT: Background: Spanish-speaking farmworkers, particularly those in Florida, are one of the most consistently marginalized patient populations in the United States and were disproportionately affected by the COVID-19 pandemic.
-During the pandemic, medical student leaders of student-run free clinics across Florida noticed gaps in farmworker care, particularly as COVID-19 infections spiked on farms across Florida.
-Many clinic leaders also report that student volunteers often struggle to provide well-rounded care to farmworkers, citing a lack of context or tools with which to provide focused care to vulnerable farmworker patients.
+Background: Spanish-speaking farmworkers, particularly those in Florida, are one of the most consistently marginalized patient populations in the United States and were disproportionately affected by the COVID-19 pandemic.
+During the pandemic, medical student leaders of student-run free clinics across Florida noticed gaps in farmworker care, particularly as COVID-19 infections spiked on Florida farms.
+Student volunteers often struggled to provide well-rounded care to farmworkers, citing a lack of context or tools with which to provide focused care to vulnerable farmworker patients.